Chase Daniel: Awards and honors

+Broadcasting

+In 2023, after retiring from the NFL, Daniel began co-hosting a show on NFL Network.

+In 2024, Daniel co-hosted a show on Fox Sports 1, and in 2025 Daniel became an analyst for ESPN, covering college football and the NFL.

 Personal life

 Chase is the son of Bill and Vickie Daniel.
 He married his longtime girlfriend, Hillary Mullin, in 2014.
 They have three children together.

 Daniel is a Christian.
 When he was with the Eagles, Daniel hosted a weekly Bible study for couples.

 On March 5, 2011, Daniel announced that he was establishing and endowing an athletic scholarship for Missouri football recruits from Texas.